diffix/reference/docs/computing noise.md

 There are three potential outcomes for an AID:

 a) success - we get back the amount of flattening and the top group average associated with the AID
-b) no data - there was absolutely no data associated with the AID
+b) no data - there was absolutely no data associated with the AID (the rationale behind this case is described in [the need for a "no data" result case section](#the-need-for-a-no-data-result-case)) below.
 c) insufficient data – indicates that there was not enough distinct AIDs to form an outlier and top group

 How to proceed depends on if the aggregator is an anonymizing query (typically the top-most query),